-The OVA will be bundled with Kodansha Comics' Attack on Titan Special Edition manga.
-The first part of the OVA was included with the manga's Volume 18 release on April 5, 2016 while the second part will be included with the Volume 19 release on August 2, 2016.
+The OVA was released for the Western audience when bundled with Kodansha Comics USA's Attack on Titan Special Edition manga.
+The first part of the OVA was included with the manga's 18th volume on April 5, 2016 while the second part was included with the 19th volume's release on August 2, 2016.

 I’ve been waiting for it since I finished the manga and finally, it’s here.
 Shingeki no Kyojin: Kuinaki Sentaku is better than I’ve expected.

 The story focuses on Levi’s past, as the title tells us.